Ch0wW/counterstrike-betas/README.md

 If possible, Linux binaries are also provided, avoiding the need to redownload files twice, or to research them.
 In addition to that, all versions of Counter-Strike contains a `README.md` file providing all the informations you need, such as the recommended release of Half-Life to run these mods.

-Each folder of Counter-Strike has been renamed to properly differenciate them from a community standpoint.
+Each folder of Counter-Strike has been renamed to properly differenciate them from a community standpoint with the exception of very specific builds of Counter-Strike (CS 1.1, CS 1.0, ).

 # Versions branches